tspark422/DoSimPFI2011/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of DoSimPFI2011 is to …
+The goal of DoSimPFI2011 is to reproduce simulation section in \<doi:
+10.1093/biomet/asq073\>.

 ## Installation